 Legislation Team

-The team works closely with the commissions dealing with external issues.
-The commissions are responsible for preparing background information and authority for bills in their subject matter area and for recommending appropriate action.
-Once a position has been adopted, the legislation team is responsible for all further actions on related legislation.
-This includes relaying information on PTA positions to legislators and communicating PTA action on legislation-related matters to the constituent organizations of California State PTA.
+All Legislation Team members are also members of the Legislation Action Committee.
+There, Legislation Team members may present bills and ballot measures to the LAC for consideration of legislative action.
+The team works closely with the subject matter commissions to determine which proposed legislative matters have the highest priority, and the commissions are responsible for preparing background information and authority for bills in their area being recommended for action.
+Once a position has been adopted, the legislation team is responsible for all further actions on legislation.
+This includes relaying information on PTA positions to legislators, seeking appropriate amendments, offering testimony if needed, coordinating mobilization of members,and communicating PTA action on these matters to the constituent organizations of California State PTA.

 Membership Services Commission